fledit-sh/fsfw-from-zero/ws-tasks/README.md

 ## 2. Changing to the concept of executable objects

-The goal of this task is to convert the code from task 1 so the `std::thread` API takes an executable object to move to a more object oriented task approach.
+The goal of this task is to convert the code from task 1 so the `std::thread` API takes an executable object by reference to move to a more object oriented task approach.

 The printout of the thread should remain the same.
 The executable objects should be named `MyExecutableObject`.
 It contains one function called `periodicOperation` which performs the printout, and a static function which takes the `MyExecutableObject` itself by reference and executes it in a permanent loop.

 The executable object should be passed into the `std::thread` directly.